ml-tooling/lazycluster/docs/runtime_mgmt.md

 **Note:**

-  When broadcasting a task in the group then actually deep copies of the RuntimeTask are created (by using
+  When broadcasting a `RuntimeTask` in the group then actually deep copies of the RuntimeTask are created (by using

-  its custom __deepcopy__ implementation), since each task holds state related to its own execution.
+  its custom __deepcopy__ implementation), since each RuntimeTask holds state related to its own execution.
 Thus,

-  multiple tasks will be returned in this case.
+  multiple `RuntimeTasks` will be returned in this case.

 **Args:**

- - `task`:  The task to be executed.
+ - `task`:  The RuntimeTask to be executed.

- - `host`:  If task should be executed in one Runtime.
+ - `host`:  If `RuntimeTask` should be executed in one Runtime.
 Optionally, the host could be set in order to ensure

   the execution in a specific Runtime.
 Defaults to None.
 Consequently, the least busy `Runtime` will be

   chosen.

- - `broadcast`:  True, if the task will be executed on all `Runtimes`.
+ - `broadcast`:  True, if the `RuntimeTask` will be executed on all `Runtimes`.
 Defaults to False.

  - `execute_async`:  True, if execution will take place async.
 Defaults to True.

+ - `omit_on_join`:  If True, then a call to join() won't wait for the termination of the corresponding process.

+  Defaults to False.
+This parameter has no effect in case of synchronous execution.

 debug : If `True`, stdout/stderr from the remote host will be printed to stdout.
 If, `False`